xcodebuild/overdom/packages/resee-site/src/doc/get-started.md

 ## Component

-- Function is just component
+- Class with `rendeer` is just component
-- Props is a object (maybe reactive)
+- `this.props` is a object, you will need to add `@reactive` for it if need reactive

 ```demo
 class Display {